 How Can Pain and Spine Specialists Help Your Sciatic Pain?

 The sciatic nerve is a large nerve the size of the pinky finger.
 The sciatic nerve originates from the spinal column in the lower back and travels behind the hip joint, to the buttock, and down the back of the leg to the foot.
 When a patient experiences sciatica, they often experience pain, numbness, burning, and muscle weakness.
 Sciatica can occur in 1 to 10 percent of the population in individuals between the ages of 25 to 45 years.
-How does sciatica pain start and how can it be treated at Pain and Spine Specialists?
+How does sciatica pain start and how can it be treated by Pain and Spine Specialists?

 What is Sciatica?